-- Water Services Development Plan (WSDP): Draft (outdated) - Integrated Waste Management Plan (IWMP: Completed (outdated) - Spatial Development Framework (SDF): Completed (outdated) - Disaster Management Plan: Completed (outdated) - Integrated Transport Plan (ITP): Not completed - Capital Investment Framework (CIF): Not completed - Integrated Poverty Reduction and Gender Equity Programme: Completed (outdated) - Integrated Environmental Management Plan (IEMP): Not completed - Integrated Local Economic Development Strategy (LED): Completed (outdated) - Integrated HIV/Aids Programme: Completed (outdated) - Integrated Institutional Programme: Completed (outdated) - Routine Road Maintenance plan: Not completed - Draft Pavement Management System: Draft completed - Housing Sector Plan / Human Settlement Plan: Completed (outdated) - Integrated energy plans: Not completed - Comprehensive Infrastructure Plan: Integrated infrastructure planning and compliance with guiding principles of the National Environmental Management Act (NEMA): Completed (outdated), and
+- Water Services Delivery Implementation Plan (WSDIP): Completed March 2024 - Integrated Waste Management Plan (IWMP: Completed (outdated) - Spatial Development Framework (SDF): Reviewed December 2023 - Disaster Management Plan: Completed (outdated) - Integrated Transport Plan (ITP): Not completed - Capital Expenditure Framework (CEF): Completed 2023 - Integrated Environmental Management Plan (IEMP): Not completed - Integrated Local Economic Development Strategy (LED): Completed (outdated) - Housing Sector Plan / Human Settlement Plan: Completed (outdated) - Integrated energy plans: Not completed

 All these legislative requirements are aimed at ensuring that clear, workable and integrated plans are in place.
 The sole purpose is to achieve meaningful development and improvement of the living conditions of citizens.
 Certain legislation would require the Municipality to either review or amend some of the 'outdated' plans.
 In this regard, specific reference is made to the requirement in terms of Section 5 of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) (SPLUMA) that a Council must approve a Municipal Spatial Development Framework in terms of the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) as part of the Municipality's adopted Integrated Development Plan.
 As mentioned above, due to serious financial constraints, the municipality is currently not in a position to develop and/or review most of these plans.
+The Department of Rural Development and Land Reform (DRDLR) appointed a service Prpvider in 2023 to review the SDF of Umsobomvu Municipality.